-- 1. Turn the machine off and lock the parking brake. - 2.
+- Turn the engine off and lock the parking brake.
+1. - 2.
 Push the main broom control lever to the LOWER position. - 3.
-Remove the right side panel (on side with driver's seat).
-(This involves removing three bolts.) - 4.
-Using a 3/4" wrench, remove the hex bolt on the main broom idler mount. - 5.
+Open the left broom chamber door (the door opposite the driver's seat). - Using a 3/4" wrench, remove the hex bolt on the main broom idler mount.
+4. - 5.
 Pull the main broom idler mount straight out to remove. - 6.
 Grasp the main broom by the plastic drive hub, pull the main broom straight out and clear of the broom chamber. - 7.
 Depending on broom condition, you can either rotate the old broom end-to-end and re-install it or you can install a new broom.
-Slide the main broom into the broom chamber and align the broom with the metal drive hub located at the far side of the broom chamber. - If a worn broom is being replaced, install the new broom by first adjusting the broom arms up, to better match the position of the drive hub with the hub on the new broom. - 8.
-Once the broom is started onto the drive hubs, rotate the broom counter-clockwise while pushing lightly against the broom. - 9.
+Slide the main broom into the broom chamber and align the broom with the metal drive hub located at the far side of the broom chamber. - If a worn broom is being replaced, install the new broom by first adjusting the broom arms up, to better match the position of the drive hub with the hub on the new broom. - Once the broom is started onto the drive hubs, rotate the broom counter-clockwise 8. while pushing lightly against the broom. - 9.
 Once the broom is fully engaged, replace the idler hub while aligning the seats in the idler hub with the broom's drive hub ears. - 10.
 Install the retaining bolt into position and tighten with the wrench. - 11.
-Re-install the right side panel. - 12.
+Close and latch the left broom door. - 12.
 Perform a main broom adjustment test and adjust as needed.

-SIDE BROOM REPLACEMENT (Bristles worn to length of 3 inches; 7.62 cm)
+SIDE BROOM REPLACEMENT (Bristles worn to length of 3 inches ; 7.62 cm)